harshrai96/TreeHMM/README.md

 * The Baum-Welch algorithm is a dynamic programming approach and a special case of the expectation-maximization algorithm (EM algorithm).
-It's purpose is to tune the parameters of the HMM, namely the state transition matrix, the emission matrix, and the initial state distribution, such that the model is maximally like the observed data.
+The purpose is to tune the parameters of the HMM, namely the state transition matrix, the emission matrix, and the initial state distribution, such that the model is maximally like the observed data.